 Chocolate for Grown Ups

 Chocolate is inescapable this time of year, wherever you look there are eggs, bunnies, ducks and all manner of other creations.
-Most of the chocolate delights on our shelves come from the big producers but did you know that Morecambe Bay is home to four excellent local chocolate producers?
-The region is well known for its shrimp but we also have an excellent range of local food and drink producers so, if you want to keep it local this Easter, there are plenty of places to choose from.
+Most of the chocolate delights on our shelves come from the big producers but did you know that Morecambe Bay is home to some excellent local chocolate producers?

 Located in the heart of the village, Anthony Bennett has been creating chocolates here since May 2017.
 A fully trained chef, he’s previously worked at high end hotels in the region and has always been one for inventing things in the kitchen.
 His parents used to own a hotel nearby and he began creating handmade chocolates to go with their afternoon teas and they proved so popular that it wasn’t long before he was out selling his chocolates at local markets.